 A very well-known case of an imbalanced ecosystem in our bodies is the antibiotics-associated diarrhea.
-First, the gut’s ecosystem is impaired by the unspecific antibiotics and thus the gut loses many important tools it needs for healthy digestion, along with the necessary weapons to fight pathogenic bacteria.
+First, the gut’s ecosystem is impaired by the unspecific antibiotics and thus the gut loses many important tools necessary for healthy digestion, along with the necessary weapons to fight pathogenic bacteria.
 The exposed areas which crop up on the intestinal walls are now the perfect place for pathogenic bacteria to colonize.
 One of the most abundant and dangerous ones is called Clostridium difficile.
 C. difficile damages the mucosa and induces inflammation of the colon through the release of two potent toxins.

 The microbial composition of our gut influences our appetite and the ability to deposit fat.